qir-alliance/.github/Project_Organization.md

 ### 3.4.
 Core Maintainers

 Core Maintainers take an active role in maintaining content in one or more of the repositories under the QIR Alliance.
-The (at most) two primary designated maintainers for each active public repository under the QIR Alliance are automatically attributed the title of a Core Maintainer.
+The two primary designated maintainers for each active public repository under the QIR Alliance are automatically attributed the title of a Core Maintainer.
 Additional people that contribute significantly across various repos may be added and removed at the discretion